canonn-science/CAPIv2-Strapi/README.md

 ## 7.4.
 Building the CAPIv2 Admin Panel

-With the new Strapi Beta versions, we can now customize and rebuild the AdminUI to our liking as such when you clone the project you will need to build this AdminUI as we do not keep it in git.
+With the new Strapi versions, we can now customize and rebuild the AdminUI to our liking as such when you clone the project you will need to build this AdminUI as we do not keep it in git.

 To build simply run `yarn build`